jasonhand/twitch/ep05/README.md

 ## Pushing

-Code is on our local machine and we want to upload (and sync) it with our GitHub repository.
+Files are on our *local machine* and we want to upload (and sync) it with a GitHub repository.

 ### Create a new repository on Github and push existing code from my local machine to the repo